toros-astro/corral/docs/source/tutorial/tuto04.rst

 Selective Runs By Name and Groups
 ---------------------------------

-In some cases is useful to run only a single or a group of steps.
+In some cases it is useful to run only a single or a group of steps.

 Run by Name